 Are you interested in sports?
-If your answer is ‚yes‘, you should most definitely visit Dortmund’s soccer stadium.
+If your answer is ‚yes‘, you should most definitely visit Dortmund’s football stadium.
 It is the biggest one in Germany!
 Approximately 80.000 people fit in here.
 Experiencing a match and its vibrant atmosphere is a must-see on every sports-mad person’s list.

 But even when there is no game going on, the stadium is still a breathtaking place to visit.
-The BVB offers a new audio tour in English during which you will get to see not only the playing field and seats but also places inside the stadium that are usually restricted.
+The BVB offers an audio tour in English during which you will get to see not only the playing field and seats but also places inside the stadium that are usually restricted.
 Such as: the locker room, the press lounge and the VIP dining area.

 It is a great tour – even for people who normally cheer for other sports or teams!